5 hurt in electrical fire at Indiana prison in Pendleton

 PENDLETON, Ind.
 (WISH) — Five people were hurt in an electric fire Tuesday afternoon at the Pendleton Correctional Facility, the Indiana Department of Correction says.

-Annie Goeller, chief communications officer for the Department of Corrections, says in an email that the five people were not incarcerated people, but she provided no additional information about them.
+Annie Goeller, chief communications officer for the Department of Corrections, says in an email that the five people were not incarcerated people, but she provided no additional information about them or how seriously they were hurt.

 Goeller says the investigation of the fire is incomplete.
 She says more information will be released if it becomes available.